Cinelerra for Grandma

 a - Install the compilation tools

-You need some compilation tools installed.
+You need to install some compilation tools.
 Type:

 sudo apt-get install build-essential autoconf automake1.9 libtool nasm yasm gettext

-Note Also knowledgeable grandmas need compilation tools!
+Note Even knowledgeable grandmas need compilation tools!

 b - Install the libraries

-For Karmic 9.10, Jaunty 9.04 and Intrepid 8.10:
+For Oneric 11.10, Natty 11.04, Maverick 10.10, Lucid 10.04, Karmic 9.10, Jaunty 9.04 and Intrepid 8.10 use:

 sudo apt-get install xorg-dev libasound2-dev libogg-dev libvorbis-dev libtheora-dev libopenexr-dev libdv4-dev libpng12-dev libjpeg62-dev libx264-dev uuid-dev mjpegtools libmjpegtools-dev libfftw3-dev liba52-0.7.4-dev libmp3lame0 libmp3lame-dev libsndfile1-dev libfaac-dev libfaad-dev libesd0-dev libavc1394-dev libraw1394-dev libiec61883-dev libtiff4-dev libxxf86vm-dev libglu1-mesa-dev

-For Hardy 8.04:
+For Hardy 8.04 use:

 sudo apt-get install xorg-dev libasound2-dev libogg-dev libvorbis-dev libtheora-dev libopenexr-dev libdv4-dev libpng12-dev libjpeg62-dev libx264-dev uuid-dev mjpegtools libmjpegtools-dev libfftw3-dev liba52-0.7.4-dev liblame-dev libsndfile1-dev libfaac-dev libfaad-dev libesd0-dev libavc1394-dev libraw1394-dev libiec61883-dev libtiff4-dev libxxf86vm-dev